 This is guaranteed by the fact that builds are hermetic (see Build - Hermetic).
 So for a build to succeed, all of its dependencies must be declared, and therefore the build tool (Makes and Nix) who fetched them at build time, have strong knowledge of their existence.

-A user can mistype the target project to be built with Makes, and end-up building (and potentially running) a different (potentially malicious) project.
+• A user can mistype the Makes installation command and wrongly install a different (potentially malicious) tool.

 Mitigation: